nicoladj77/all-in-one-event-calendar-skeleton-addon/all-in-one-event-calendar-skeleton-addon.md

 EMPTY - then it will be always versioned).` Your classes are collected when you refresh any page with [Core debug](#core-debug) mode enabled.

-Now that class loading is enabled any class in your plugin might be loaded using it's location.
+Now that class loading is enabled, any class in your plugin might be loaded using it's location.
 For exampleif you have a class in file `./app/controller/ai1ecsa.php` then you may load it using the following command: